 Dotted patterns didn’t become popular until there were machines that could make them perfectly spaced.
 In Medieval Europe, irregular spots on fabrics would have reminded people of skin blemishes and of the blood-spotted handkerchiefs that signaled the onset of tuberculosis, University of Cambridge historian Steven Connor tells Stewart.

-Mister Polka-Dot, a character who first appeared in a February 1962 comic, wore a skin-tight costume covered in colorful polka dots that would swell up to create deadly weapons at the push of a button.
+Abner Krill, a.k.a.
+Mister Polka-Dot or Polka-Dot Man, is a Batman villain who first appeared in a February 1962 comic wearing a skin-tight costume covered in colorful polka dots that would swell up to create deadly weapons at the push of a button.
 He used a getaway car called the Flying Polka Dot.

-Chuck Close creates photorealistic portraits out of pixelated dots.
+Chuck Close, who passed away in 2021, created photorealistic portraits out of pixelated dots.
 “I discovered about 150 dots is the minimum number of dots to make a specific recognizable person,” he said in a 2002 interview with ARTZAR.com.